geoffreyvanwyk/scrapy-foodexhibitors/README.md

 locally so that if a request is made again in a subsequent crawl, the request will not be sent to the server again.
 This saves time during development.
-In order to fetch new data, the caching must be disabled in the _gulfoodexhibitors/settings.py_ file.
+In order to fetch new data, the caching must be disabled in the _foodexhibitors/settings.py_ file.

 ## License

 Copyright &copy; 2024 Geoffrey Bernardo van Wyk [https://geoffreyvanwyk.dev](https://geoffreyvanwyk.dev)

-This file is part of project scrapy-gulfoodexhibitors.
+This file is part of project scrapy-foodexhibitors.

-Project scrapy-gulfoodexhibitors is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Project scrapy-foodexhibitors is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Project scrapy-gulfoodexhibitors is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Project scrapy-foodexhibitors is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with project scrapy-gulfoodexhibitors.
+You should have received a copy of the GNU General Public License along with project scrapy-foodexhibitors.
 If not, see <https://www.gnu.org/licenses/>.